hemangandhi/music-lang-js/README.md

 - Functions and variables understood.
 - I want a notion of key-less melody that can later be played in a given key.
+- Decide how to have a "top-level"

 UI features:

 - Drag-n-drop interface?
 (Ouch my funny bone.)

+Docs:

+- All a set of pre-loadable examples somehow